mhenke/cfwheels-training/05-authentication.md

 ### Creating the Person Model

-We will create a Model for our users called 'Person.cfc`.
+We will create a Model for our users called 'Person.cfc'.
 It will validate several of our properties.

 ```cfm
 <cfcomponent extends="Model" output="false">